Distance Learning Instructional Resources

 Quia—Chemistry Activities – This site contains games and quizzes related to chemistry topics.
 There are also resources for teachers.

-Physics Central – This site, sponsored by the American Physical Society, provides information on physics as it relates to everyday life, including a column titled “How Things Work.”
+Physics Central – This site, sponsored by the American Physical Society, provides information on physics as it relates to everyday life.

 American Memory – Library of Congress’s historical site—information and documents about American history from original sources

-European History – European history from the Age of Exploration to the present
+European History – European history from the Middle Ages to the present

 Supreme Court – Information about the Supreme Court, including historical information, information about the justices and Supreme Court decisions.